Classic Pecan Pie

 Despite my love for pie, I've only ever baked them around Thanksgiving, typically apple and typically following my father's lead.
 I've put so much pressure on myself to make the perfect pie crust that I save most of my pie-eating adventures for when Stephen and I go out to eat.

 It dawned on me that I was being silly because pre-made pie crust exists for people like me.
-I mean, I use it to make quiche all the time (see here and here), so, obviously I could use it to make pie.
+I mean, I use it to make quiche all the time (see here and here), so, obviously, I could use it to make a pie.

 I wanted to make a traditional pecan pie, so I turned to the very fitting cookbook Pecans (a gift I received as a thank-you for being a keynote speaker) for guidance.
 Kathleen Purvis' recipe gave me some great tips and didn't make me feel badly about using refrigerated pie crust (because "who doesn't sometimes?").

 To give my pie a little something special, I created a fluted edge with my fingers.
 If you prefer a crimped edge, then just press the tines of a fork onto the crust and until you've created tiny ridges all the way around.

 After I prepared the crust, I spread the pecans evenly on the bottom.
 Again, since I was trying to make this pie really special, I toasted the pecans beforehand to draw out their natural flavor and let them cool before putting them in the crust.